 - Responsible Financial Stewardship

 We are always looking for committed, professional and courteous workers willing to learn how to assist voters in the Elections process.

 Periodically we will host information sessions for those individuals who wish to learn more.
 This is an opportunity to meet our team and ask questions regarding eligibility, our selection criteria, and the overall elections process.

-The date, time, and location of the next sessions are noted below, if available.
+The date, time, and location of the next sessions are noted in our calendar, if available.
 If you are interested in becoming an election worker and would like to attend one of these sessions, please contact Brian Sweezea at 352-253-6123 or register via email at email@example.com.
 Just let us know which date works best for you and we will add your name to the list of attendees for that session.

 Election Worker Requirements